 As in most countries in Europe where the peak season is summer, Madrid also sees the most crowds during the months of June, July and August.
 Come winter, the city slows down, with tourism picking up again around Christmas time.

-So, best to start your trip to Madrid on the right foot and store your valuables with Bounce luggage storage in Madrid.
+So, best to start your trip to Madrid on the right foot and store your extra bags with Bounce luggage storage in Madrid.
 This way you can go about your day and explore Madrid's top tourist destinations without having to worry about your belongings.

 Is Madrid safe to visit right now?

 Madrid is considered a safe destination for international travelers, ranking 68 with Travel Safe Abroad.
-But as with any other major European city, you too could become easy prey for petty crime or pickpocketing in Spain's capital city, which is why you should always remain vigilant about theft.
+But as with any other major European city, there is a chance of petty crime.

 The crime rate in Madrid is low.
 However, pickpocketing is still common and takes place mainly around the city center and crowded tourist attractions, where tourists are distracted by their surroundings and don't always pay attention to their belongings.